metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 ![Tag mapping options](https://highmossergate.co.uk/digitalsymphony/classical-extras-screenshots/tag-mapping/)

-Note that the "Create extra artist metadata" option needs to be selected on the Artist tab for these sections to run.
+Note that either the "Create extra artist metadata" option on the Artist tab or "Include all work levels" on the Works tab needs to be selected for these sections to run.

 1. "Initial tag processing": This takes place before any of the detailed tag mapping in the second section.